-THOUGHT is the life, the spontaneous flexibil-ity of a community.
-A community that thinks freely and fully through-out its population is capa-ble of a thousand things that are impossible in an unthinking mass of peo-ple.
-The latter, collect-ively considered, is a large rigid thing, a life-less thing, that will break rather than bend, that will die rather than de-velop.
-Its inevitable end is dust and fruitless extinction.
-Look at the thing from the baser level of political conception, and still that floating tide of thought is a necessity.
-With thought and gathered knowledge, things that mean tumult, bloodshed, undying hat-reds, schisms and final disaster to uncivilized races, are accomplished in peace; constitutional changes, economic reorganizations, boundary modifications and a hundred grave matters.
+dred grave matters.
 Thought is the solvent that will make a road for men through Alpine difficulties that seem now unconquerable, that will dissolve those gigantic rocks of custom and tradition that loom so forbiddingly athwart all our further plans.
 For three thousand years and more, the book has been becoming more and more the evident salvation of man.
-If our present civilization collapse, it will collapse as all previous civilizations have collapsed, not from want of will, but from the want of organization for its will, for the want of that knowledge, that conviction and that general understanding that would have kept pace with the continually more complicated prob-lems that arose about it." -Fron "Mankind in the Making," in the Cosmopolitan.
+If our present civilization collapse, it will collapse as all previous civilizations have collapsed, not from want of will, but from the want of organization for its will, for the want of that knowledge, that conviction and that understanding general that would have kept pace with the continually more complicated problems that arose about it." -From "Mankind in the Making," in the Cosmopolitan.